 The One Health approach aims to: 1) strengthen training, collaboration, partnerships, and educational programs; 2) support governments, civil societies, and communities by developing the skills of a wide range of professionals and empowering them to help control and respond to emerging pandemics.

-OHCEA is a network of 21 schools of veterinary medicine and public health in 8 countries.
+OHCEA is a network of 16 universities and 24 institutions of public health, veterinary medicine, pathobiology, global health and environmental science in 8 countries across the Eastern, Central and Western Africa region.
 By promoting sustainable development, productive animals and balanced ecosystems, OHCEA seeks to expand the human resources base needed to detect and respond to potential pandemic disease outbreaks, and increase integration of animal, wildlife, and human disease surveillance and outbreak response systems.

 This webpage is made possible by the generous support of the American people through the United States Agency for International Development (USAID).
 The contents are the responsibility of the Tufts University Project Team under the Emerging Pandemic Threats 2 One Health Workforce Project and do not necessarily reflect the views of USAID or the United States Government.
 USAID reserves a royalty-free nonexclusive and irrevocable right to reproduce, publish, or otherwise use, and to authorize others to use the work for Government purposes.